DamonAknuh/Project-1-ML-Street-Walking-Speed/README.md

 ## Project Objective

 The objective of this project is to measure track and record the speed of a human walking accross a security cameras feed.
 I hope to use this data to compare walking speeds of people from cities accross the world.
-I will use python, OpenCV, and tensorflow-Object_detection to accomplish this.
+I will use python, OpenCV, and Tensorflows Object_detection as the main building blocks of the project.

 ## Learning Goals:
 I have a few learning goals I hope to accomplish by the end of the project.

 * Familiarity with Tensorflow-Object_Detection
 * Familiarity with OpenCV computer vision systems
-* Intoduction to Python programming
+* Familiarity with Python programming
-* Introduction to Data science
-* Visualizing and Organizing data

 ## Tutorials: